MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfbServer/deploy/deploy-clients/with-exchange-online.md

 description: "Read this topic for information on how to deploy Skype Room Systems v2 with Exchange Online."
 ---

 # Deploy Skype Room Systems v2 with Exchange Online

 Read this topic for information on how to deploy Skype Room Systems v2 with Exchange Online and Skype for Business Server on-premises.

 If your organization has a mix of services, with some hosted on premises and some hosted online, then your configuration will depend on where each service is hosted.
 This topic covers hybrid deployments for Skype Room Systems v2 with Exchange hosted online.
 Because there are so many different variations in this type of deployment, it's not possible to provide detailed instructions for all of them.
 The following process will work for many configurations.
 If the process isn't right for your setup, we recommend that you use Windows PowerShell to achieve the same end result as documented here, and for other deployment options.

 The easiest way to set up user accounts is to configure them using remote Windows PowerShell.
 Microsoft provides [SkypeRoomProvisioningScript.ps1](https://go.microsoft.com/fwlink/?linkid=870105), a script that will help create new user accounts, or validate existing resource accounts you have in order to help you turn them into compatible Skype Room Systems v2 user accounts.
 If you prefer, you can follow the steps below to configure accounts your Skype Room Systems v2 device will use.

-## Deploy Skype Room Systems v2 with Exchange Online
+## Requirements

 Before you deploy Skype Room Systems v2 with Exchange Online, be sure you have met the requirements.
 For more information, see [Skype Room Systems v2 requirements](../../plan-your-deployment/clients-and-devices/requirements.md).

 To deploy Skype Room Systems v2 with Exchange Online, follow the steps below.
 Be sure you have the right permissions to run the associated cmdlets.

 ### Create an account and set Exchange properties